telus/tds-core/packages/TermsAndConditions/TermsAndConditions.md

 ### Usage criteria

-- Appears before global element footer, with the exception of the CTA call back cards
+- Appears directly before the page footer, with the exception of call-to-action callback cards

 ```jsx
 <TermsAndConditions